hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-01-28-violette-multistage.md

 2. Uninstalled any previously installed Violette from Chrome.
 3. Installed <a href="http://bit.ly/1IsfPG8" target="_blank">Violette-multi-staging-mode</a> on Chrome[^1].

+# GUIDELINES FOR THE MULTI STAGING OF CODE EXAMPLES EXPERIMENT

+## GOAL

+Gain understanding in

+* Control flow:   what is the sequence of execution?
+* State:          what is the content of a data object?
+* Operations:     what does the code compute?
+* Data flow:      where does a data object get updated?
+* Function:       what is the overall functionality?

+## GUIDELINES FOR MULTI STAGING[^2]

+1. Spend your time wisely, no manual beautification.
+2. Click on the *stage* button[^3].
+3. Iteratively click on any of the stages generated (in any order) to introduce a subset of the given Java code example’s behavior.
+4. Review the introduced subset of the given Java code example’s behavior to make sure you understand what this subset is actually doing.

 # THE TASK

+There will be 3 Java code examples to review and understand.
+Use the appointed comprehension technique (either Read to Understand or Multi staging to Understand) to dig into each of the Java code examples.
+After 30 minutes, per Java code example, you will be asked to answer a number of questions about the reviewed piece of code.

-There will be 7 Java code examples to review and understand.
-For each example, there will be a link to it.
-This link will take you to a page containing a StackOverflow's accepted answer.
+For each example, there will be two links.
+First link will take you to a page containing a StackOverflow's accepted answer.
 This answer contains some Java code.

-*For each linked Java code example, do the following*

-1. You, the participant, must click on a linked code example.
-This link will take you to the example's Q&A page at StackOverflow.
+Second link will take you to an online questionnaire where you'll answer a number of questions about the reviewed piece of code.

-    Note: Don't click on the next link if you have not finished reviewing and understanding the current linked Java code example.
-See below at section "LET’S GET STARTED"

-2. Once you are on that page, your goal is to review and understand the Java code example in the accepted answer using multi-staging[^2].

-    You'll activate this functionality by clicking on the `stage` button.
-This button is located on the top right corner of Violette.
-Each stage is represented as __named__ button.
-Stages are presented in ascending order; i.e., starting from `0` to `n` where `n` is the maximum number of stages that can be extracted from the code example.

-3. After you've finished reviewing and understanding the Java code example, please click on the _Bring it to Desktop_ button and then provide a description of the goal behind this code example and the reason for using it.
-You may include fitness of purpose, abstractions, usage protocols, etc. For example, imagine you reviewed an implementation of the PageRank algorithm.
-Then a possible description of this algorithm is "It models the behavior of a random web surfer using a Markov chain"
+After you've finished reviewing and understanding the Java code example, please click on the _Bring it to Desktop_ button and then provide a brief description of the goal behind this code example and the reason for using it.
+Then press the _enter_ key.

-4. Lastly, after bringing the Java code example to your desktop, please comeback to the Violette and then click on the "?" mark button on the bottom right corner of Violette.
-This will take you to an online questionnaire.
-This questionnaire will help us capture your understanding of the code example you've just curated.
+After bringing the Java code example to your desktop, please comeback to the experiment page.
+Then, click on the Java code example's second link to answer the questionnaire.

-5. Close the Q&A page and then comeback to Violette.
-Once there, click on the next Java code example to curate.
+After answering the questionnaire, close its page and then comeback to the experiment page.
+Once there, click on the next Java code example to review.

 # TASK EXPECTATIONS

 We expect the following throughout the task:

-**1.** We expect you to review and understand a total of **7** Java code examples, in the **order provided** in this page.
+**1.** We expect you to review and understand a total of **3** Java code examples, in the **order provided** in this page.

 **2.** We expect the whole task be done within **2 hrs**; including the